Every storm runs, runs out of rain

 "The fact that everything's changing.
 Everybody's going their separate ways."

 Skylar's eyes softened.
-"If you don't want me to go to Madrid—"
+"If you don't want me to go to Barcelona—"

 "Don't be stupid," Victoire interrupted.
-"Of course I want you to go to Madrid.
+"Of course I want you to go to Barcelona.
 I'm just really going to miss you.
 I'm gonna miss everyone.
 And it wouldn't be so bad if…"

 "Chris were still alive?"
 Skylar finished for her, her voice softening.